EimearCunningham/dulwich-interiors/README.md

 7. As a user, I want to create and sign in to my account.
 8. As a signed in user, I want to be able to save my delivery details for my next purchase.
 9. As a user, I want to read news/updates on the business.
-10. As a user, I want to be able to comment on news/updates uploaded by the business - to show support / ask questions.
+10. As a signed in user, I want to be able to comment on news/updates uploaded by the business - to show support / ask questions.

 ### Site / business owner
-1. As a site owner, I want to be able to add/edit and delete products and services on the site.
+1. As a site owner, I want to be able to add/edit and delete products on the site.
-2. As a site owner, I want to be able to upload news/updates about the business.
+2. As a site owner, I want to be able to upload news/updates about the business, and be able to edit and delete these posts.

 ## Design
 ### Color Scheme